 To make matters worse, the organization was headed towards some major changes in its use of technology.
 Electronic medical records were becoming more widely used.
 This created a whole new set of security concerns and data storage needs.
-Snohomish County Fire District 1 and several neighboring fire districts were about to begin a migration to New World computer aided dispatch software.
-This sort of a migration is a major undertaking and it has serious implications.
-The organization couldn’t navigate through such treacherous waters without expert guidance.
+Snohomish County Fire District 1 and several neighboring fire districts were about to begin a migration to New World computer-aided dispatch software.
+This sort of migration is a major undertaking, and it has serious implications.
+The organization could not navigate through such treacherous waters without expert guidance.

 “That was the best money we’ve spent on technology,” exclaimed Eastman.
 “We suspected things were broken but we didn’t know the specifics.
 The assessment proved that our gut-check was right.”

 Eastman appreciated that ISOutsource didn’t require a long-term commitment.
 “At the time, we weren’t an ISOutsource client.
 This was just a one-off project.”
-The district didn’t have to sign up for an extended support engagement.
+The district did not have to sign up for an extended support engagement.